 Stress kills… Especially pent up stress that we refuse to release.
-None of us enjoy getting emotional, nor do we want to reveal our concerns to the people around us (for their benefit).
+None of us enjoy getting emotional, nor do we want to reveal our feelings to the people around us (for their benefit, mostly).
 However, there are more ways to recover than just “talking about it.”
 Silent sufferers can also overcome their demons.
+I did.

 From one anxious human to another, I present to you: